 Sharing the Importance of Qualitative Research in China

 The UCLA School of Nursing, research collaborations overseas have become a major priority for the school.
-As Associate Dean for International Research & Scholarly Activity, Dr. Adey Nyamathi has already seen a major payoff: most notably, for a $1.75 million grant from the Hong Kong Sanitorium and Hospital (HKSH, pictured right).
+The School of Nursing has already seen a major payoff: most notably, for a $1.75 million grant from the Hong Kong Sanatorium and Hospital (HKSH, pictured right).

 Under the grant, faculty and nurse expert teams visit HKSH four times a year and conduct teleconferences three times per year.
 The topics have been diverse and examples have included nursing management, wound healing, advanced care of the Oncology patient, advanced ophthalmology nursing, etc. Our collaboration has developed and expanded ties, toward the goal of building infrastructure and advancing knowledge that will guide and promote evidence-based practice.